Archive for: Polish Criminal Code

 § 4.
 The prosecution of the offence specified in § 1 – 3 shall occur on a motion of the injured person.

-I guess, I do not need to add that these aforementioned regulations are the basic.
+The mentioned above regulations are the basic.
 There are some other legal acts that govern specific fields of law.
 For instance the Act on Acountancy, the Code of Commercial Companies, the Code of Labour, the Act on Banks Law etc.

 October 6th, 2008, Tomasz Rychlicki